Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 **Intro**

-This tutorial shows how to use variable $L_2$ regularization with quantcore.glm.
+This tutorial shows how to use variable $L_2$ regularization with glum.
 The `P2` parameter of the `GeneralizedLinearRegressor` class allows you to directly set the $L_2$ penalty matrix $w^T P_2 w$.
 If a 2d array is passed for the `P2` parameter, it is used directly, while if you pass a 1d array as `P2` it will be interpreted as the diagonal of $P_2$ and all other entries will be assumed to be zero.

 *Note*: Variable $L_1$ regularization is also available by passing an array with length `n_features` to the `P1` parameter.